 3. Make Time for an Update (If You Already Have an Estate Plan)

 If you already have an estate plan in place, make sure to keep it updated.
 Significant milestones or life events, such as marriage, divorce, career change, or children who’ve reached adulthood can significantly affect your current estate plan.
 There is also the possibility of law and tax changes within your state that can do the same.
 It’s wise to review your estate plan periodically to ensure everything is up to date.
 If you do nothing else to start the new year, a simple call to your estate planning attorney to ask whether anything has changed in the law is an easy way to put your mind at ease for the rest of the year.

 4. Create Specific Goals for Your Assets

 To whom do your assets pass down after your passing?
-Are you pass on things that can be easily divided between your heirs, like money, or do you have to figure out how to liquidate or divide things like real property?
+Are you passing on things that can be easily divided between your heirs, like money, or do you have to figure out how to liquidate or divide things like real property?
+Do you own a business that you intend for someone to carry on for you into the future?Do you have body of creative work that you want either given to specific people, published, destroyed, or some combination of all three?
 Are you aware of all of your assets?
 Before naming beneficiaries and making arrangements, it’s best to have full knowledge of all of your assets.
 Once you’re fully aware of what legally belongs to you, it’s easier to make the decisions for your family and loved ones accordingly.
 Another easy step to start the year on the right foot is to make a simple list of what you have and where you want it to go.
 Once you do that, you can easily hand off the work of creating your estate plan to your lawyer.

 5. Prepare for the Unexpected